Stable set polytopes and their 1-skeleta: -polytopes, simplicial complex polytopes, and stable set polytopes

 \begin{example} For $n \leq 3$, the Bell polytope $B_n$, the nonnesting polytope $\NNP_n$ and the noncrossing polytopes $\NCP_n$ coincide as every set partition of $[3]$ is noncrossing and nonnesting.
 For example, when $n = 3$ we have the graph $G = (V, E)$, where

 \end{example}

 \begin{remark} The polytopes $B_n$, $\NNP_n$ and $\NCP_n$ admit generalizations to other types of root systems.
-The polytopes obtained for the type $B$ case were studied by \cite{Allen2017}.
+The type $B$ analogues were studied by Aaron Allen \cite{Allen2017}.
 See Section~\ref{facets-Bell-polytopes-B} for more information.
 We will see below that it is related to the Birkhoff polytopes. \end{remark}